1) How can the Visualization Program help refine my skills in animation?

 A13) Here is a brief summary: Computer Science through data structures; Math through linear algebra; art and design including drawing, painting, and photography.
-One should have a strong major in a relevant technical or artistic area.
+One should have a strong undergraduate major in a relevant technical or artistic area.
 For details see the Admissions Section of this site.

 Q14) Is there housing assistance for students?

 A14) There is a graduate and off-campus student services office with off-campus housing listings information and advice.
 Housing is reasonably inexpensive and generally available.